 8de23264-75fd-4bf0-99d9-c71dc35bf568

-I am an Assistant Professor of Environment and Peace Studies at the Keough School of Global Affairs, University of Notre Dame.
-During 2022-23, I am a Member at the Institute for Advanced Study at Princeton University.
+I am Assistant Professor of Environment and Peace Studies at the Keough School of Global Affairs, University of Notre Dame.
+In 2022-23, I was a Member at the Institute for Advanced Study in Princeton.
 Previously, I was a Postdoctoral Fellow at the Department of Anthropology and the Woods Institute for the Environment at Stanford University.
 I completed my PhD in Anthropology at the University of Chicago.
 You can contact me at mhayat* at-sign* nd* dot* edu

 My research develops a conversation between the anthropology of environment, bureaucracy and law, and is animated by postcolonial critique.
-My current book manuscript, Ecologies of Water Governance in Pakistan: The Colony, the Corporation and the Contemporary, is based on my doctoral dissertation, which won the 2019 S.S.
+My current book manuscript, The Work of Water: Infrastructure, Bureaucratic Labor and the Postcolonial Promise, is based on my doctoral dissertation, which won the 2019 S.S.
 Pirzada Best Dissertation in Pakistan Studies Award.
 A dissertation chapter, “The Gender of Corruption: Bureaucrats, Bodies and the Female Complaint,” received the 2018 Sylvia Forman Award for an Outstanding Graduate Paper.

-I teach classes on statecraft, environmental politics, and climate change, as well as on community-engaged research.
+I teach classes on statecraft, conflict, environmental politics, and climate change, as well as on community-engaged research.

 My research and teaching have been supported by the Wenner-Gren Foundation, the National Science Foundation, and the American Institute of Pakistan Studies; the Pozen Center for Human Rights, the Committee on Southern Asian Studies, the Nicholson Center for British Studies, and the Leiffer and Orin William Fund at the University of Chicago; and the Haas Center for Public Service and Stanford Arts at Stanford University.